Let’s get to the bottom of this: How much do Uber Eats drivers really make?

 At $20 per hour—on the higher end of many estimates—it will take 50 hours to make $1,000 weekly.

-It’s possible to hit $1,000 on your best week of Uber Eats, but don’t count on making that much all the time.
+It may be possible to hit $1,000 on your best week of Uber Eats, but don’t count on making that much all the time.

 Is Uber Eats a reliable income source?